ashkanmy/Insight-Gallery/README.md

 ### Future Plan
-We aim to train Mask R-CNN so that it can correctly locate, classify and watch the swimmers enjoying our E-Lake!
+We aim to train YOLOs as well as Mask R-CNN to have a comparison on tracking and also speed of the swimmer localisation and classification while they enjoy our E-Lake!

 In a real life scenario, a drone will run the desired Mask R-CNN and flies over a real lake to watch the swimmers if they need help or performing suspicious pattern of movements.
 This is critical to avoid swimmers to sink.